Scotton, Harrogate: Scotton in 1881

-On 16 April, 1881, the Knaresborogh Post published a long description and history of the village, which at that time had approximately three hundred inhabitants, living in around seventy houses.
+On 16 April 1881, the Knaresborough Post published a long description and history of the village, which at that time had approximately three hundred inhabitants, living in around seventy houses.
 The paper described it thus:

 [The houses are] grouped or planted singly by the sides of the lane or village street, which is very narrow and crooked at all seasons of the year, and in the winter very dirty.
 With the exception of three or four, the buildings are all small, old and mean; there is an appearance of dilapidation and decay about the place, as if it was a corner of Noman's land, and nobody cared for its well being.

 In 1881, the village had about twelve farmers, mostly relatively poor, and four public houses; the newspaper suggested that the number of pubs was associated with the farmers' poverty.
 The village had a Methodist chapel, a board school, and "an old Quakers' burial ground".
 Three headstones, a set of three chest tombs, and the walls of the burial ground, still exist and are listed.
 As of 1881, there still existed two hall houses, one having belonged to the house of Percy, and the other to the Pulleyns, an old Norman family.
 Within walking distance of the village was a "flax mill or thread manufactory", and a defunct tannery and bleach ground.
 The village had a wheelwright, a blacksmith, a shoemaker, and a couple of grocery shops.

 The newspaper's historian found that Scotton was an Anglo-Saxon word of uncertain meaning, and that, from the Domesday Book onward, the first three landowners in the village were Kings Thanes Giselbert Tyson, Scotone Ramechil, and Robert de Bruis or Bruce, all Normans.
 A chapel was endowed in Scotton in 1349 by William de Nessfield (actually from Nesfield, so not Norman), "the greatest public benefactor that Scotten ever had, yet he and his works are forgotten".
 The newspaper also says that some of the Percy family did not just own land; they actually lived in Scotton, in a building which is now listed, and called The Old Manor House: